IcQuackson/Bases-de-Dados--Projeto/README.md

 - **Procedures**: Implement procedures (stored procedures) to encapsulate sets of database operations.
 These procedures can perform complex calculations, generate reports, or execute commonly used business logic within the supermarket's database.

 - **Data Integrity and Validation**: Emphasize data integrity by implementing constraints such as unique constraints and referential integrity to maintain the accuracy and consistency of the supermarket data.

+- **Web Application**: Development of simple Web application that connects user interface to Database.

 ## Installation and Usage